TheCarsonWest/TheCarsonWest.github.io/test/content/Azeotropes.md

 *  $ x_i $  is the mole fraction of component  $ i $
 *  $ P_i^* $  is the [vapor pressure](./../vapor-pressure/) of pure component  $ i $

-Azeotropes form because of significant deviations from [Raoult's Law](./../raoults-law/).
+Azeotropes form because of significant deviations from [Raoults Law](./../raoults-law/).
 These deviations can be:

 * **Positive deviations:**  The [intermolecular forces](./../intermolecular-forces/) between unlike molecules are weaker than those between like molecules.
-This leads to a higher total [vapor pressure](./../vapor-pressure/) than predicted by [Raoult's Law](./../raoults-law/), resulting in minimum-boiling azeotropes.
+This leads to a higher total [vapor pressure](./../vapor-pressure/) than predicted by [Raoults Law](./../raoults-law/), resulting in minimum-boiling azeotropes.

 * **Negative deviations:** The [intermolecular forces](./../intermolecular-forces/) between unlike molecules are stronger than those between like molecules.
-This leads to a lower total [vapor pressure](./../vapor-pressure/) than predicted by [Raoult's Law](./../raoults-law/), resulting in maximum-boiling azeotropes.
+This leads to a lower total [vapor pressure](./../vapor-pressure/) than predicted by [Raoults Law](./../raoults-law/), resulting in maximum-boiling azeotropes.

 ## Breaking Azeotropes